 Authors will be notified of session assignment information, including date, time, track, and format, in mid-July of the year the conference will take place.

 Yes, all conference attendees are responsible for making their own hotel reservations.
-SMS contracts a room block at the hotel where the conference will take place.
+For the Annual Conference, SMS contracts a room block at the hotel where the conference will take place.
 Rooms are available for a special discounted rate on a first-come, first-serve basis.
 Early booking is recommended, as the block of discounted rooms frequently sells out.
+For Special Conferences, a list of suggested hotels, or occasionally an SMS room block, is provided, however this varies by conference.

 Yes, current SMS members receive a reduction on their registration fee.
 Click here for more information on becoming an SMS member.